 Articles by The Professional Trustee Team

 For those old enough to remember, you will recall the time when you could capitalise the family benefit the government handed out.
 At that time in history I was involved in completing the legal work for a property building and selling company.
 Couples would cash up 5 years worth of family benefits, save a weekly deposit themselves and purchase a home.
-Many a kiwi family got their foot on the property home ownership ladder in this manner.
-The main driving force behind most of these home purchases was a women.
-In fact the salesmen use to say that if the female in the equation wasn't interested, the sale wasn't going to go through.
-I guess there must be some truth in this sentiment because Real Estate Agents tell me that this is still the position today – if the women doesn't like the home there isn't going to be a sale no matter how much her husband likes the place.
+Many a Kiwi family got their foot on the property home ownership ladder in this manner.
+The main driving force behind most of these home purchases was a woman.
+In fact, the salesmen used to say that if the female in the equation wasn't interested, the sale wasn't going to go through.
+I guess there must be some truth in this sentiment because real estate agents tell me that this is still the position today – if the woman doesn't like the home there isn't going to be a sale, no matter how much her husband likes the place.

-When I worked for a firm of solicitors that acted for a Bank, I found out that women are very good at stepping up to the plate when trouble is on the horizon.
-In this role, my job was to ensure the Bank's legal documentation was in order so the Bank could sell up a Borrower's home when they defaulted on their mortgage payments.
-It was a pretty sole destroying role but I learnt a lot about the law and about human behaviour.
+When I worked for a firm of solicitors that acted for a bank, I found out that women are very good at stepping up to the plate when trouble is on the horizon.
+In this role, my job was to ensure the bank's legal documentation was in order so the bank could sell up a borrower's home when they defaulted on their mortgage payments.
+It was a pretty soul destroying role but I learnt a lot about the law and about human behaviour.
 When the money problems came about, they often occurred in those days due to a business failure.
 Nine times out of ten, it was the husband's business that had failed and ninety-nine percent of the time, it was the wife that called me to discuss the issue.
-The husband could frequently be found engaging in one of two activities; playing ostrich and ignoring all attempts by the Bank to deal with the matter or playing chicken and taking flight, leaving the wife to deal with the mess
+The husband could frequently be found engaging in one of two activities; playing ostrich and ignoring all attempts by the bank to deal with the matter or playing chicken and taking flight, leaving the wife to deal with the mess.

-This week I was giving a presentation about 'all things money' and I noticed that one women was having real trouble with the subject.
+This week I was giving a presentation about 'all things money' and I noticed that one woman was having real trouble with the subject.
 I wondered why that was.
 Perhaps historically the subject had caused conflict within her own marriage.
 Perhaps she found the language of money too confusing.
 Perhaps she saw knowing about all things money as unfeminine.
-Perhaps it was even an historical family thing where money wasn't openly discussed with her parents.
+Perhaps it was even a historical family thing where money wasn't openly discussed with her parents.
 I'm unsure of the reasons and there are probably plenty.
-What I do know however is that not knowing about money definitely puts women on the back foot and unnecessarily so in my view.
+What I do know, however, is that not knowing about money definitely puts women on the back foot and unnecessarily so in my view.

 Here's a really interesting thing to consider.
 Women, when they do get an understanding of money, make it, handle it and protect it in far better ways and to much greater degrees than men.
 Women have uncanny capabilities and instincts when it comes to money.
-Ask any Money Trader.
-A women on a 'Spot Team' will often write far better deals, with greater consistency then her male team mates.
+Ask any money trader.
+A woman on a 'Spot Team' will often write far better deals, with greater consistency then her male team mates.

 Check out a couple of books as well.
 Start with the basics.
 Budgeting, insurance, risk, diversification, shares, superannuation and property.
 Get a working Money Language of terms and definitions behind you.
 Then move to understanding how to grow money.

-If along the way you have any questions about money or Trusts, let me know.
-I'd be happy to help answer them.
-If I'm not out and about presenting, you're find me having fun with the team at Gilligan Rowe & Associates, Newmarket, Auckland.
-My email address there is [email protected] and my telephone number is (09) 522 7955.
+If along the way you have any questions about money or Trusts, let us know.
+Our email address there is [email protected] and our telephone number is (09) 522 7955.
 Until I hear from you, happy travelling everyone with building your financial future and protecting what you grow.